5 Statistical Inference and Hypothesis Testing

 mean in group yes mean in group no

-The two-sample t-test assumes independent groups and approximately normal distributions within each group.
-In practice, the test is robust when sample sizes are large, due to the Central Limit Theorem.
-By default, R performs Welch’s t-test, which adjusts the degrees of freedom to accommodate unequal variances between groups and therefore does not require the assumption of equal population variances.
-If the data are strongly skewed or contain substantial outliers, a nonparametric alternative such as the Mann–Whitney U test may be appropriate.
+The two-sample t-test assumes that the two groups are independent and that the numerical outcome is approximately normally distributed within each group, or that the sample sizes are large enough for the sampling distribution of the mean difference to be approximately normal.
+By default, R performs Welch’s t-test, which adjusts the degrees of freedom to allow for unequal variances between groups.
+If the data are strongly skewed or contain substantial outliers, a nonparametric alternative such as the Mann–Whitney U test may be more appropriate.

 In many practical situations, observations occur in natural pairs.
 For example, we may measure the same individuals before and after a treatment, evaluate employee performance before and after training, or compare outcomes for the same customers under two conditions.
 Because each pair refers to the same unit of analysis, the observations are not independent.
 The paired \(t\)-test is designed for this type of data.

-By focusing on differences within pairs, the paired \(t\)-test removes variability between individuals and isolates the effect of the change or intervention.
-As a result, paired designs often provide more precise inference than analyses that treat the observations as independent.
+By focusing on differences within pairs, the paired \(t\)-test removes part of the variability between units and isolates the within-unit change.
+As a result, paired designs often provide more precise inference than analyses that incorrectly treat paired observations as independent.

 Paired t-test